colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Use isolated workspaces
 ^^^^^^^^^^^^^^^^^^^^^^^

-If your underlay is a merged workspace, then no two packages in it will have the same include directory.
+If your underlay is an isolated workspace, then no two packages in it will have the same include directory.
-Using isolated workspaces won't help if your underlay is merged workspace.
+Using an isolated overlay workspace won't help if your underlay is already a merged workspace.

 Sort include directories according to the workspace order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^